 A: If we leave more wall space next to the range hood, we can highlight the glass mosaic tile you want to feature as the focal point.

 For some kitchen designers, the backsplash color may be irrelevant.
-Alternatively, working with a kitchen designer who is also an interior designer provides additional considerations such as leaving extra inches of space next to a chimney style range hood.
+Alternatively, working with a kitchen designer who is also an interior designer provides additional value such as leaving extra inches of space next to a chimney style range hood.
 This can allow a tile pattern to create a more dramatic look which clients appreciate.

 If this approach appeals to you, I am looking forward to working with you.